nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions-version2.md

 ###Verifying it Works

-Use an beacon test program like Radius Networks’ “Locate iBeacon” (iOS) orto verify the beacon is transmitting.
-[Click here](http://www.radiusnetworks.com/ibeacon-services.html) for information on how to download this free tool.
+Use an beacon test program like Radius Networks’ “Locate Beacon” (iOS) orto verify the beacon is transmitting.
+Click here for information on how to download this free tool.

 ##Information on Beacon identifiers